CumulusNetworks/docs/content/cumulus-netq-42/Manage-Deployment/Install-NetQ/Install-NetQ-System-Platform/NetQ-Appliance-Setup-sngl-op.md

     {{<netq-install/verify-cmd deployment="onprem">}}

-The final step is to install and activate the NetQ software.
-You can do this using the the CLI or the Admin UI:
+The final step is to install and activate the NetQ software using the the CLI:

-- {{<link title="Install NetQ Using the CLI" text="Use the CLI">}} (recommended)
+- {{<link title="Install NetQ Using the CLI" text="Use the CLI">}}

-If you want to {{<link title="Install NetQ Using the Admin UI" text="use the Admin UI">}}  to complete the installation, first run the Bootstrap CLI.
-Be sure to replace the *eno1* interface used in this example with the interface or IP address on the appliance used to listen for NetQ Agents.

-   {{<netq-install/bootstrap server="single" version="4.2" platform="appliance" deployment="onprem">}}

-Consider the following for container environments, and make adjustments as needed.

-   {{<netq-install/container version="4.2">}}

-- {{<link title="Install NetQ Using the Admin UI" text="Use the Admin UI">}}